bautisalva/LuCam-app/README.md

 ## Description

-A Python application for **acquiring and processiong images from Lumenera cameras** using the LuCam API by [Christoph Gohlke](https://github.com/cgohlke).
+A Python application for **acquiring and processiong images from Lumenera cameras** to study magentic domains on thin films using the LuCam API by [Christoph Gohlke](https://github.com/cgohlke).
 Features a graphical user interface.

 ---